-In the wake of 2020, a year of world-shifting events, principally the Covid-19 global health crisis––remote work, and virtual recruitment has become the new normal.
-In today’s technology driven world, remote work has equipped businesses with increased opportunities to modernize, improve performance and design flexible work offerings.
+In the wake of 2020, a year of world-shifting events, principally the Covid-19 global health crisis––remote work, and virtual recruitment have become the new normal.
+In today’s technology-driven world, remote work has equipped businesses with increased opportunities to modernize, improve performance and design flexible work offerings.

 The shift to remote work has exhibited both benefits and drawbacks.
 So, what are the most common trade-offs?